UoMResearchIT/r-shinysender/README.md

 since the system needs to download and compile the same versions of the R libraries you're using as on your local system.
 Subsequent deployments will use cached copies and so will be much quicker.
 * You can deploy the app again to update it
+* By default, your app will have the name of your local project directory, to set it to something different, set the `SHINYSENDER_REMOTENAME` environment variable before deploying: `Sys.setenv('SHINYSENDER_REMOTENAME="appname")`.

 You may get a warning about the version of R on the server being different to your local version.
 It is usually safe to ignore this.